vmware-tanzu/velero/site/docs/master/restic.md

 ### Add backup annotation

-Velero hasn't provided a do-one-command or automatic way to backup all volume resources in the cluster without annotation.
+Velero does not currently provide a single command or automatic way to backup all volume resources in the cluster without annotating pods or pod templates.

-To solve this, [velero-volume-controller][10] helps to achieve this goal by adding backup annotation to pods with volumes automatically.
+The [velero-volume-controller][10] written by duyanghao helps to solve this problem by adding backup annotation to pods with volumes automatically.

 [1]: https://github.com/restic/restic
 [2]: customize-installation.md#enable-restic-integration